slavik925/outofmemory/content/blog/variable-fonts-in-the-web/index.md

 ![Font file structure](vf_file_concept.png "Font file structure")

 To use Variable Font first you need to find a typeface you want and then find it variable font version.
-Typically it with “VF” suffix in the font name (eg. AmstelvarAlpha-VF.woff2).
+Typically it has **VF** suffix in the font name (e.g., _AmstelvarAlpha-VF.woff2_).
 And that’s it.

-You could see how variable font could fix the CSS Awesomes:
+You could see how the variable font could do the CSS really awesome:

 https://codepen.io/mandymichael/pen/vYYLByj

 ![Varaible font axis](variable_fonts_venn_weight_axis_width_axis.png "Font file structure")

-This technology has the support of all modern browsers so could be used freely.
+This technology has support of all the modern browsers so it could be used freely.

 ![Variable font support](caniuse_woff2.png "Variable font support")